fedor-chervinskii/dispflownet-tf/README.md

 + Add improved code for inference

 ## Pretrained nets
-+ Weights for Dispnet with tensorflow correlation layaer trained for 1200000 step on FlyingThings3D available [here](https://drive.google.com/open?id=1BAxWAOghm0DTeXMQZQJuTPBCV5PtRPMt)
++ Weights for Dispnet with tensorflow correlation layer trained for 1200000 step on FlyingThings3D available [here](https://drive.google.com/open?id=1BAxWAOghm0DTeXMQZQJuTPBCV5PtRPMt)

 ## Training
 1. Create a training and validation set made of couple of left and right frames + disparities (+ confidence for UA)